|Dr. Hongbing Wang

 410-706-5017 – fax

-Pharmacokinetic-based drug-drug interactions and drug-induced liver toxicity are major concerns in both drug development and clinical practice.
-Alteration of hepatic drug-metabolizing enzymes and transporters represent the basis for many of these drug-drug interactions and hepatotoxicities.
-During the past decade, accumulating evidence has revealed that xenobiotic receptors, such as the pregnane X receptor (PXR), the constitutive androstane receptor (CAR), and the aryl hydrocarbon receptor (AhR), significantly contribute to the transcriptional regulation of many drug-metabolizing enzymes and transporters.
+Metabolism-based drug-drug interactions and drug-induced liver toxicity are major concerns in both drug development and clinical practice.
+Alteration of hepatic drug-metabolizing enzymes and transporters represents the basis for many of these drug-drug interactions and hepatotoxicities.
+During the past two decades, accumulating evidence has revealed that xenobiotic receptors, such as the constitutive androstane receptor (CAR), the pregnane X receptor (PXR), and the aryl hydrocarbon receptor (AhR), significantly contribute to the transcriptional regulation of many drug-metabolizing enzymes and transporters.
 Our laboratory is interested in studying both the regulation and function of drug-metabolizing/detoxifying enzymes and transporters in the human liver.
-Our specific research focus is centered on the molecular mechanisms of xenobiotic receptor-mediated transcriptional regulation of cytochrome P450s and uptake/efflux transporters in the human liver; the roles of specific P450s (e.g. CYP2B6 and CYP3A4) and/or transporters (e.g. BCRP and BSEP) on drug-induced liver toxicity; and the effects of gene-drug interactions on the expression of P450s in the human liver.
-Primary cultures of human hepatocytes and transgenic animals have been utilized as major models in the laboratory to predict metabolism-mediated drug-drug interactions and cytotoxicities, nuclear receptor-regulated enzyme expression, and species-specific enzyme induction.
+Our specific research interests are centered on the molecular mechanisms of xenobiotic receptor-mediated transcriptional regulation of cytochrome P450s and uptake/efflux transporters in the human liver, the roles of specific P450s (e.g. CYP2B6 and CYP3A4) and/or transporters (e.g. BCRP and BSEP) in drug-induced liver toxicity, and the effects of xenobiotic receptors on energy homeostasis and cell proliferation.
+Primary human hepatocytes, cancer cell lines, nude mice, and transgenic animals have been utilized as major models in the laboratory to predict metabolism-mediated drug-drug interactions and cytotoxicities, nuclear receptor-regulated species-specific enzyme induction, and energy metabolism.
 Our research projects include aspects of cellular biology, molecular biology, toxicology, and metabolism while utilizing a wide variety of techniques ranging from subcellular approaches to the use of entire animals.